James Bouknight: Charlotte Hornets / Greensboro Swarm (2021–2024)

 Bouknight was selected with the 11th pick in the 2021 NBA draft by the Charlotte Hornets.
 On August 3, 2021, he officially signed with the Hornets.
 Bouknight made his NBA debut on October 22, 2021, in a 123–112 victory against the Cleveland Cavaliers, getting only one rebound on a minute of playing time.
 He scored his first NBA points on November 26, in a 133–115 victory over the Minnesota Timberwolves, scoring two free throws in four minutes.
 On December 10, Bouknight scored a career-high 24 points in a 124–123 win over the Sacramento Kings.

 Prior to the 2022–23 season, Bouknight changed his jersey number from 5 to 2.

 On February 8, 2024, Bouknight was waived by the Hornets.

 Rip City Remix (2024–present)

 On October 15, 2024, Bouknight signed with the Portland Trail Blazers, but was waived the next day.
 On October 28, he joined the Rip City Remix.

 Bouknight joined the Trail Blazers for the 2025 NBA Summer League.

 Personal life

 Legal issues

 On October 16, 2022, Bouknight was arrested by Charlotte-Mecklenburg Police for driving while intoxicated at around 1:51 a.m.
 He was found unconscious in a parking deck around 12:44 a.m.
-At the time of his arrest, he had a .40-caliber gun, a Glock 23.
+At the time of his arrest, he had a .40-caliber gun, a Glock 23, and a bag of Doritos.
 His bond was set at $2,500, and he returned to practice the following day.
 Prior to this incident, he had multiple speeding and reckless driving offenses.
 He was sentenced to a year of probation.